Alhasbary/CTA/README.md

 If you use this tool for scientific work that gets published, kindly include a citation of the following paper:

-A. Abdulhakeem Mansour Alhasbary and N. Hashimah Ahamed Hassain Malim, "A Similarity-Based Target Prediction Tool for Natural Products," Mol.
+Authors, "Exploring Natural Product Potential: A Similarity-Based Target Prediction Tool for Natural Products," Mol.
 Inform., vol. -, no. -, p. -, date , doi: .